wisq/ex_git_test/README.md

 end
 ```

-Now fetch your dependencies with `mix deps.get`, and then test things with `mix git.test`.
+Now fetch your dependencies with `mix deps.get`, and then test things with `MIX_ENV=test mix git.test`.
 Hopefully everything passes.
 (If it has issues with the state of your tree, try committing your existing changes first.)

 Next, run `mix git.test.install`.
 This will create an executable `.git/hooks/pre-commit` file that runs `mix git.test` for you.
 (This will **not** overwrite an existing pre-commit hook.
 You can either move your existing hook out of the way, or just integrate `mix git.test` into your existing one.)